jwk0224/deep-learning/README.md

   - Initializing parameters
   - Calculating the cost function and its gradient
   - Using an optimization algorithm (gradient descent)
-- Gather all three functions above into a main model function, in the right order.
+- Gather all three functions above into a main model function, in the right order

 ## ex3_Planar Data Classification with One Hidden Layer